Menu Close

 Glomus Tumour (Paraganglioma of Temporal Bone)

-Glomus tumours, also known as paragangliomas or chemodectomas, are the most common benign neoplasms of the middle ear and the second most common tumours of the temporal bone.
-It was first described by Guild (Glasscock, 1982).
+Glomus tumours, also known as paragangliomas or chemodectomas, are the most common benign tumours of the middle ear and the second most common tumours of the temporal bone.
+Glomus tumours was first described by Guild (Glasscock, 1982).

 Aetiology & Pathophysiology

-• Origin: Arise from neural crest-derived paraganglionic cells (glomus bodies).
+1. Origin: Arise from neural crest-derived paraganglionic cells (glomus bodies), which are chemoreceptors.

-• Common locations of glomus bodies: Dome of the jugular bulb and promontory along the tympanic branch of the glossopharyngeal nerve (Jacobson’s nerve).
+• Glomus Tympanicum: Arises from paraganglia on the promontory along the tympanic branch of the glossopharyngeal nerve (Jacobson’s nerve).

-• Age: Often seen in the 5th and 6th decades of life.
+5. Demographics: Most often seen in the 5th and 6th decades of life, with a strong female predominance (5:1).

 Rahul-Bagla-ENT-Online-textbook-GIMS-glomus-tumour